annabkr/Mancala/README.md

 # Neo-Mancala

-My first substantial solo project, from May 2018: a console game based off of the ancient board game of Mancala, with a twist.
+My first substantial solo project: a console game based off of the ancient board game of Mancala, with a twist.
+I created it my first semester as a CS student.

+It's rough and tumble, the code isn't as clean as the code I write today, but it works.
+I would say this is the project that made me fall in love with programming.
+Being able to brute-force a game into existence gave me a lot of confidence.

 There are two players.
 You (Player 1) and Gerty (Player 2).